 “I’m not leaving until you…”

 The fierceness of her tone startled Richard into compliance.
 He had never seen Harriet that irritated before.
 Richard stepped out into the hallway, turned to make one last attempt to question her, and got the door slammed in his face.
-Something was definitely up with that woman.
+Something was definitely up with his little sister.

-Richard remained where he was.
+Richard didn’t move.
 In his mind, he replayed their brief conversation from the night before.
 Maybe there was some clue that he had overlooked.
 He gave up after a few moments.
 It was no use.
 Richard had been so stressed and distracted that everything leading up to the incident at the hospital was a blur.

-Richard closed his brother’s door and walked back to his own room, still puzzling things over.
+Richard closed his brother’s door and walked back to his own room, still puzzling over things.
 His cell phone buzzed.
-He scooped it up and looked at the screen.
+He scooped it up from the nightstand and looked at the screen.
 Someone was calling from the precinct.
 For one irrational moment, he thought it might be Summer calling to see how his investigation was progressing.
-Richard realized he was being silly and chuckled.
+Richard realized he was being silly.
 I must be more tired than I thought.
 Summer has better things to do with her time than call me.
 Besides, she works the night shift.
 She’s probably sound asleep right now.
 That could only mean one thing; it’s that sonofabitch Foster!
 What does he want now?

 Richard decided to let the call go to voicemail.
 The pulse in his temple became a more insistent throbbing.
 He laid down and closed his eyes for a few moments before replaying the voicemail message.
 Richard listened and cursed under his breath.
 The shooter had told them they were ordered to shoot the driver of Carl’s car.
 Officer Foster recalled Richard telling him that he had just borrowed the car.
 Now, he wanted another interview.
 There was an implied threat of arrest in the tone of his voice if Richard failed to get in contact with him soon.